Why is it so important to get lead magnets right?

 You need to move your prospect through an awareness level with your lead magnet.

-Target their awareness level, focus on the problem and challenge they are facing then and there and give them what they need to move to the next level (check out this blog here on awareness if you need a refresher).
+Target their awareness level, focus on the problem and challenge they are facing then and there and give them what they need to move to the next level.

 So for instance, if they are problem aware, help them get to solution aware.

 If they are product aware, help them get to most aware - and so on.

 When you do this you not only create a lead magnet that is specific - but also one that moves your prospect to the next stage in their sales process.

 With that in mind, let’s take a look at what goes into a minion friendly, highly converting lead magnet.